-7.2 The Inspection Programs
+7.2 The inspection programs

-This section of the Plan lists the programmed or scheduled Defect inspections carried out in respect of Road-Related Infrastructure, which are then actioned within the Response Times allowed for in this Plan.
+This section of the Plan lists the programmed or scheduled defect inspections carried out in respect of road-related infrastructure, which are then actioned within the response times allowed for in this Plan.

-7.2.1 Defect Inspections - Roads
+7.2.1 Defect inspections - roads

-The first table in Appendix 2 - Inspection Frequencies sets out the inspections which are carried out in relation to roads in order to identify Defects in:
+The first table in Appendix 2 - Inspection frequencies sets out the inspections that are carried out in relation to roads in order to identify defects in:

-- Road Pavement;
+- road pavements;

-- kerb and channel;
+- kerbs and channels:

-- Traffic Management Devices
+- traffic management devices;

-- · drainage pits; and
+- drainage pits; and

-- regulatory signs.
+- · regulatory signs

-7.2.2 Defect Inspections - Pathways
+7.2.2 Defect inspections - pathways

-The second table in Appendix 2 - Inspection Frequencies sets out the inspections which are carried out for Pathways in roads and in some Ancillary Areas.
+The second table in Appendix 2 - Inspection frequencies sets out the inspections that are carried out for pathways in roads and in some ancillary areas.

-7.3 The Repair Programs
+7.3 The repair programs